-Any motor vehicle operated within the community of Canyon Lake Property Owners Association shall be operated in accordance with these rules and in a safe and prudent manner.
-Additionally, the CLPOA has adopted the Rules and Regulations of the California Drivers Handbook issued by the California Department of Motor Vehicles and commonly known as the 'Rules of the Road" as the basis for implementation of the following Rules for Motor Vehicles.
-The 'Rules of the Road" is a set of customary practices, especially for the operation of a motor vehicle established to promote efficiency and safety, which must be followed to the extent applicable.
-Violations may result in disciplinary action, including fines and or legal enforcement proceedings.
+Any motor vehicle (including without limitation, car, truck, golf cart, e-bike, or any motor-powered vehicle of any kind, hereafter "Vehicle") operated within the community of Canyon Lake Property Owners Association shall be operated in accordance with these rules and in a safe and prudent manner.
+Violations may result in disciplinary action, including without limitation, fines and or legal enforcement proceedings.

-- GR.5.1a Non-Specified Violations in the Community are Subject to Fine Non-specified violations in the community that are not specifically enumerated in these paragraphs will carry or be subject to a fine as set forth by CLPOA.
-Any and all violations are enforceable by Community Patrol. - GR.5.1b Valid State Registration Required All vehicles operating within CLPOA must have valid state registration. - GR.5.1c Maximum Speed Limit Requirements A maximum speed limit of thirty-five (35) miles per hour is posted on the following major thoroughfares: Canyon Lake Drive North and South, Continental Drive, Vacation Drive, and Longhorn Drive.
+GR.5.1a All Violations Subject to Fine - Any and all violations are enforceable by Community Patrol.
+If a rule does not have a specific fine written into the rule itself, violation will result in a fine set by CLPOA in accordance with its Fine Schedule.

+GR.5.1b Valid State Registration Required - All vehicles operating within CLPOA must have valid state registration.

+GR.5.1c Maximum Speed Limit Requirements - A maximum speed limit of thirty-five (35) miles per hour is posted on the following major thoroughfares: Canyon Lake Drive North and South, Continental Drive, Vacation Drive, and Longhorn Drive.
 All other streets carry a maximum speed limit of twenty-five (25) miles per hour.
 Posted speed limits within the community will be enforced by Community Patrol and may be enforced through, but not limited to, the use of radar speed guns, radar speed enforcement cameras or other speed enforcement systems.
 NOTE: Any person who receives additional speeding citations within thirty-six (36) months of a previous offense shall be subjective to a progressive fine after notice and an opportunity to be heard.
-The progressive fine shall be compounded for each additional offense. - GR.5.1d No Passing Allowed The two (2) way turning lane (middle lane) is not a passing lane. - GR.5.1e No Unlawful Riding / Towing Permitted No riding in boats while the vehicle is being towed on the street(s) of Canyon Lake.
-Motor vehicles and golf carts may not tow bicycles or skateboards. - GR.5.1f Restrictions for Alcoholic Beverages / No Open Containers The CLPOA enforces the California Vehicle Code's rules of the road regarding drinking any alcoholic beverages.
-No open containers.
-No possession by a minor of any alcoholic beverage in a vehicle.
-These rules also apply to golf carts and other motor vehicles operated on the streets or parking areas of the CLPOA. - GR.5.1g Use of Designated Gates for Entry Requirements Vehicles must enter the Canyon Lake community through the Main Gate, East Gate, North Gate, Big Tee Gate, or Skylink Gate.
-All other entry is subject to a citation and / or removal. - GR.5.1h Decal Requirements All CLPOA decals must be affixed to vehicle in the inside lower left corner of windshield. - GR.5.1i Requirements for Removal of Decals When a vehicle is sold, the decal must be removed and remnants returned to CLPOA office. - GR.5.1j Helmet Requirements for Person(s) Under the Age of Eighteen (18) All persons under the age of eighteen (18) operating or riding upon/in a motorized or non-motorized wheeled device (e.g.
+The progressive fine shall be compounded for each additional offense.

+GR.5.1d No Passing Allowed - The two (2) way turning lane (middle lane) is not a passing lane.

+GR.5.1e No Unlawful Riding / Towing Permitted - No riding in boats while the vehicle is being towed on the street(s) of Canyon Lake.
+Motor vehicles and golf carts may not tow bicycles or skateboards.

+GR.5.1f No Open Containers - No open containers of alcohol in a moving vehicle on our community roads.
+No possession by anyone under the age of 21 of any alcoholic beverage, open or not in a vehicle.

+GR.5.1g Use of Designated Gates for Entry Requirements - Vehicles must enter the Canyon Lake community through the Main Gate, East Gate, North Gate, Big Tee Gate, or Skylink Gate.
+All other entry is subject to a citation and / or removal.

+GR.5.1h Decal Requirements - All CLPOA decals must be affixed to vehicle in the inside lower left corner of windshield.

+GR.5.1i Requirements for Removal of Decals - When a vehicle is sold, the decal must be removed and remnants returned to CLPOA office.

-bicycle, skateboard, scooter, bike trailer, restraining seat, etc.) must wear a properly fitted and fastened helmet.
+GR.5.1j Helmet Requirements for Person(s) Under the Age of Eighteen (18) - All persons under the age of eighteen (18) operating or riding upon/in a motorized or non-motorized wheeled device (e.g. bicycle, skateboard, scooter, bike trailer, restraining seat, etc.) must wear a properly fitted and fastened helmet.